 Not only do we encourage study abroad and offer courses focusing on politics in the U.S., Africa, Europe, the Middle East, Asia, and Latin America, but also our May Term travel courses represent unparalleled opportunities for intensive study away from campus as well as interaction with alumni.
 We regularly offer a Washington, D.C. travel course, as well as a California Politics course that features a trip to the state capital (Sacramento).
 Our professors lead students down historic stairs in Salzburg, Austria, through glistening paths in Botswana, and up winding streets in Mexico.
 Opportunities and department scholarships to defray costs vary annually.

 You will learn from professors who are among the finest educators in the field.
 Our faculty have a wealth of academic expertise and professional experience, and a diverse range of intellectual interests and research specialties.
 Among the faculty are APSA’s 2019 Distinguished Teacher of the Year, campus outstanding teaching award winners, and APSA’s 2008 Innovative Teaching Award recipient.
 They are accomplished researchers who have testified at state legislative hearings, authored scholarly books and textbooks, and are knowledge creators who regularly present at professional conferences.
-Among them are Fulbright Scholars, a NATO research fellow, and a former fellow at the Center for US-Mexican Studies and at the Alexander von Humboldt Foundation in Germany.
-They are builders of programs, including the Public Policy major and international student exchange programs.
+Among them are Fulbright Scholars and a NATO research fellow.
+They are builders of programs, including the Public Policy major for undergraduates and the MPPA (Master of Public Policy and Administration) graduate degree program.
 In other words, our faculty rock.